algorithmica-org/algorithmica/content/english/hpc/compilation/limitations.md

 weight: 10
 ---

+Let's sum up this chapter with a general advice.

 Writing optimizing compilers is very hard.
 The last Turing award went to Alfred Aho and Jeffrey Ullman for [a 1000-page book](https://www.amazon.com/Compilers-Principles-Techniques-Tools-2nd/dp/0321486811/ref=pd_sbs_2?pd_rd_w=UZXK6&pf_rd_p=2419a049-62bf-452e-b0d0-ca5b7e35a7b4&pf_rd_r=AR7FPK4XQJD91HGS4PA3&pd_rd_r=2c8dc8d5-d0b8-40f3-b413-dbc23caaff70&pd_rd_wg=HsK5g&pd_rd_i=0321486811&psc=1) they wrote about compilers, which is considered an *introductory* textbook.

 There are about 120 of optimizations in GCC included in `-O3`, and about 60 of them even have their own [Wikipedia pages](https://en.wikipedia.org/wiki/Category:Compiler_optimizations).
 At a very high level, these optimizations improve performance by: